 The file catalogue service provides the mapping from the logical file name (LFN) to one or more physical file names (PFN), with an interface that resembles a UNIX file system.
 It is used to record all data, including software packages used for data production and analysis.
 Furthermore, it supports file collections as user-defined lists of entries and arbitrary metadata information.
-The file catalogue is built on top of a relational database and accessed via several interface layers (the AliEn DB interface, a generic Perl DB interface and a specific DB driver).
+The file catalogue is built on top of a relational database and accessed via several interface layers (the AliEN DB interface, a generic Perl DB interface and a specific DB driver).
 Each branch in the catalogue directory tree can, in principle, be supported by different RDBMS engines running on different hosts.

-The AliEn data management allows remote access to any file by automatically resolving a LFN into the closest working PFN given the client location.
-Direct access is usually handled via the xrootd protocol, while scheduled transfers are run via the File Transfer Daemon (FTD).
+The AliEN data management allows to remotely accessing any file by automatically resolving a LFN into the "best" PFN given the client location.
+Direct access is handled via the xrootd protocol, while scheduled transfers are run via the File Transfer Daemon (FTD).
+All storage systems used by AliEN are required to support the xrootd protocol (as is the case for those used in WLCG).

 The workload management system is based on the so-called pull approach.
 A central Task Queue contains all the submitted jobs, while on each site a Computing Element (CE) service advertises its capabilities.
-The AliEn CE asks the central Job Broker for jobs to do, and if there are any, they will launch Job Agents (an implementation of the "pilot job" concept).
-When the Job Agents wake up on the worker node, they will also ask the Job Broker for a job.
-The decision of which job to send is made taking into account job requirements such as the input files needed, the CPU time, the operating system architecture, the amount of needed disk space and the user and group quotas.
+A Job Broker tells eligible CEs to start Job Agents (an implementation of the "pilot job" concept) and then sends the jobs to them, by taking into account job requirements such as the input files needed, the CPU time, the operating system architecture, the amount of needed disk space and the user and group quotas.
 At the end of each job, the Job Agent takes care to register the job output files in the file catalogue.